dhable/bullhorn/README.md

 ## ReST API ##

 Documentation for the ReST API has moved to a RAML schema.
 See ```v1_api_schema.raml``` for the lastest documentation.

-Why?

-Well now that this API is going to be publically facing, I made the decision to use RAML as a way of documenting the ReST API.
-This tool takes in a YAML style document with some rules and can produce HTML output that we can publish on our website.
-The README.md technique works well for internal documentation and internal APIs will continue to be documented in this manner.
+This document is probably incomplete as we made chanegs to the API without touching the code.
+It should provide an idea of the ReST API.

 ## License ##